 Since 1901, Davis has held strong to the belief that ALL K–12 STUDENTS deserve a quality art education.
-This is why they are committed to providing superior art curriculum, engaging studio lessons, and valuable advocacy and classroom resources.
-In support of this principle, their mission is simple...
+This is why we are committed to providing superior art curriculum, engaging studio lessons, and valuable advocacy and classroom resources.
+In support of this principle, our mission is simple...

 Support educators.
 Foster excellence in Art Education.
 Inspire meaningful connections for students.
 Think Deeply.
 Evolve.
 Engage.
 Advocate and Empower.